-Though increasingly stable, Benin faces many challenges such as extreme corruption, a child labor rate of close to 50% of all children between the ages of 5 and 14, and a low adult literacy rate.*
+Though increasingly stable, Benin faces many challenges such as extreme corruption and a low adult literacy rate.*

 In spite of recent economic growth, Benin remains one of the poorest nations in Africa and the world.
 Close to 10 million people live in Benin, many of whom still lack access to basic social services and remain dependent upon subsistence farming, which is threatened by climate change, further endangering already fragile livelihoods.